Elizabeth Ann Seton: Marriage and motherhood

 On January 25, 1794, at age 19, Elizabeth married William Magee Seton, aged 25, a wealthy businessman in the import trade.
 Samuel Provoost, the first Episcopal bishop of New York, presided at their wedding.
-Her husband's father, William Seton (1746–1798), belonged to an impoverished noble Scottish family, emigrated to New York in 1758, and became superintendent and part-owner of the iron-works of Ringwood, New Jersey.
+Her husband's father, William Seton (1746–1798), belonged to an impoverished noble Scottish family.
+He had emigrated to New York in 1758, and became superintendent and part-owner of the iron-works of Ringwood, New Jersey.
 A loyalist, the senior William Seton was the last royal public notary for the city and province of New York.

-He brought his sons William (Elizabeth's husband) and James into the import-export mercantile firm, the William Seton Company, which became Seton, Maitland, and Company in 1793.
+He brought his sons William (Elizabeth's future husband) and James into the import-export mercantile firm, the William Seton Company, which became Seton, Maitland, and Company in 1793.
 The younger William had visited important counting houses in Europe in 1788, was a friend of Filippo Filicchi (a renowned merchant in Leghorn, Italy, with whom his firm traded), and brought the first Stradivarius violin to America.

+Marriage and family

-Shortly after they married, Elizabeth and William moved into a fashionable residence on Wall Street.
-Socially prominent in New York society, the Setons belonged to Trinity Episcopal Church, near Broadway and Wall Streets.
+Shortly after they married, Elizabeth and William Seton moved into a fashionable residence on Wall Street.
+Socially prominent in New York society, the Setons belonged to Trinity Episcopal Church, near Broadway and Wall streets.
 A devout communicant, Elizabeth took John Henry Hobart (later a bishop) as her spiritual director.
 Along with her sister-in-law Rebecca Mary Seton (1780–1804) (her soul-friend and dearest confidante), Elizabeth continued her former stepmother's social ministry—nursing the sick and dying among family, friends, and needy neighbors.
 Influenced by her father, she became a charter member of The Society for the Relief of Poor Widows with Small Children (1797) and served as its treasurer.

-When the elder William Seton died, the Seton family fortunes waned during the volatile economic climate preceding the War of 1812.
-The couple took in William's six younger siblings, ages seven to seventeen, in addition to their own five children: Anna Maria (Annina) (1795–1812), William II (1796–1868), Richard Seton (1798–1823), Catherine (1800–1891) (who was to become the first American to join the Sisters of Mercy) and Rebecca Mary (1802–1816).
-This necessitated a move to the larger Seton family residence.
+When the elder William Seton died, the Seton family fortunes waned during the volatile economic climate preceding the War of 1812, when the US boycotted trade with Great Britain.
+The couple took in William's six younger siblings, ages seventeen to seven.

+The couple already had their own five children: Anna Maria (Annina) (1795–1812), William II (1796–1868), Richard Seton (1798–1823), Catherine (1800–1891) (who was to become the first American to join the Sisters of Mercy) and Rebecca Mary (1802–1816).
+The much expanded family required a move to the larger Seton family residence.